This is a page where you can find all the tools you need to live a better life through quotes and self-development.

 How I Curate Quotes

-Opening Up Several Quotes Websites – Another way I do is to open up 4 to 7 quotes websites I found on Google and read the quotes 1 by 1.
+Opening Up Several Quotes Websites – Another way I do this is to open up 4 to 7 quote websites I found on Google and read the quotes 1 by 1.
 I don’t usually copy and paste every quote I see – in fact, I purposefully missed out on a lot of ‘important’ quotes – I only add quotes that I find meaningful and/or I can relate with.